-Margherita received her B.F.A. from the State University of New York, Purchase College.
-She worked as Administrative Director of Cornell in Rome for 17 years and oversaw the start up and first five years of growth of AAP in NYC.
-Also, she previously worked as an administrator who managed Ithaca's City Prosecutor's office and the campaign for a NYS Assembly Race.
+Margherita graduated from the State University of New York Purchase College.
+She has lived in Ithaca over thirty years.
+She worked as Administrative Director of Cornell in Rome for seventeen years sending over 2000 students abroad, and oversaw the start-up and first five years of growth of the College of Architecture, Art, and Planning’s NYC program.

-In 2011 Larissa joined Residential and New Student Programs (RNSP) and designs publications such as the Orientation Guide, Family Guide, and First-Year Parents' Weekend Guide.
-She also designs publicity materials for first-year student programming at the Carol Tatkon Center.
-In addition she administers the website, develops and hangs exhibits at the Carol Tatkon Center gallery, and assists with Orientation and First-Year Parents Weekend event logistics.
+In 2011 Larissa joined New Student Programs and designs publications such as the Orientation Guide, Family Guide, and First-Year Family Weekend Guide.
+She also designs posters, brochures, and exhibitions for programming at the Tatkon Center and designs communications pieces for Residential and New Student Programs and Cornell Chimes.
+In addition she administers the NSP website and assists with Orientation and First-Year Parents Weekend event logistics.

 Marisa received her B.S. from the Cornell University School of Hotel Administration in 1997.
 After graduating, she began working in various roles in the division of Student and Campus Life including event coordination, NCAA/Ivy eligibility, program administration, and writing and coordinating student communications.

 She joined Residential and New Student Programs in the fall of 2015.
 She is responsible for the Cornell Chimes program and works with orientation staff and university partners on communications and events for new students and families.